 Los Angeles internet pricing

 The average starting price for internet service in the Los Angeles market is approximately $38 per month.
 Though Cox is only available in a small portion of Los Angeles County, it rings in with the lowest starting price at $20 a month for its Internet Starter 25 plan.

-The prize of the highest starting price goes to, unveiled in 2022, at $180 a month.
+The prize of the highest starting price goes to AT&T and its new Internet 5000 plan, unveiled in 2022, at $180 a month.
 We’ll talk more about it in a few moments when we discuss the fastest plans available in Los Angeles.
 But it should be noted that despite the high monthly cost, it’s actually a high-value plan: it has a very low cost of just under 4 cents per Mbps, which is the best we’ve seen for any plan we’ve covered thus far at CNET.

-As for your low-cost internet options, Angelenos have several choices from internet providers in the area, nearly all of whom participate in thefrom the Federal Communications Commission.
+As for your low-cost internet options, Angelenos have several choices from internet providers in the area, nearly all of whom participate in the Affordable Connectivity Program from the Federal Communications Commission.
 It provides a $30 per month benefit to qualifying households to help them afford high-speed internet service.
 As you can see from the chart below, some providers’ cheap internet plans — like those from Cox, Race Communications and Starry — will ultimately be free when combined with the ACP credit.

 What’s the cheapest internet in Los Angeles?

 |Provider||Starting price||Standard price||Max download speed||Equipment fee||Contract|